Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 The next stop on our Mediterranean cruise was Genoa on the Italian coast, however, rather than staying in the city we once again jumped on a bus and headed down to the beautiful Cinque Terre.
 The trip from Genoa to the Cinque Terre took around 1h45 but was totally worth it for visiting a destination that has been high on my bucket list for years.
 This excursion is also available through Princess Cruises.

 The Cinque Terre is made up of five hillside towns on the Italian Riviera; Monterosso, Vernazza, Corniglia, Manarola and Riomaggiore.

-On our cruise excursion, we first headed to Manarola with its lovely small town charm and more grapevines lining its surrounding hills than any other village on the Cinque Terre.
-The colourful houses sloping down to the harbour filled with fisherman boats was just as beautiful as every photo I’d ever seen.
+On our cruise excursion, we first headed to Manarola with its lovely small-town charm and more grapevines lining its surrounding hills than any other village on the Cinque Terre.
+The colourful houses sloping down to the harbour filled with fisherman boats were just as beautiful as every photo I’d ever seen.

 Other cruise excursions in Genoa

 Some of the Princess Cruises excursions in Genoa include…

 - Tour of Genoa (San Lorenzo, Chiesa del Gesu & Royal Palace)